 Land use, Environmental Justice, and Environmental Health.

-In September 2019, the Lane County Regional Air Protection Agency (LRAPA) agreed to improve air quality monitoring and community engagement in West Eugene.
-This was in response to a 2014 civil rights and environmental justice complaint that Crag had filed against the EPA.
+In September 2019, the Lane County Regional Air Protection Agency (LRAPA) agreed to improve air quality monitoring and community engagement in West Eugene, in response to a 2014 environmental justice complaint that Crag had filed against the EPA.

-In 2016, Crag and the Center for Food Safety fought on behalf of several nonprofits to close a USDA loophole that had allowed synthetic pesticides in compost used for organic production.
-The groups argued that NOP had unlawfully changed long-standing organic regulations to create a new pesticide loophole without allowing the public to participate in the decision.
+In 2016, Crag and the Center for Food Safety fought on behalf of several nonprofits to close a USDA loophole that had allowed synthetic pesticides in compost used for organic production, arguing that the USDA had unlawfully changed organic regulations and created the loophole without allowing public participation.

 In 2013 Crag celebrated a victory with our clients, Friends of the White Salmon River and Friends of the Columbia Gorge, in blocking an ordinance that attempted to rezone 1,000 acres of riverside land along the White Salmon River.

-On October 10, 2012 the Land Use Board of Appeals (LUBA) issued a decision, which found that Yamhill County’s approval of the gravel mine was flawed.
-Since 2010, Crag walked the local farmers through the process of organizing, challenging the proposal, and later, winning the appeal.
+On October 10, 2012, the Land Use Board of Appeals (LUBA) issued a decision that Yamhill County’s approval of the Grand Island gravel mine was flawed.
+Since 2010, Crag has walked the local farmers through the process of organizing and challenging the proposal.

 In 2012, Crag represented local residents in the high desert of Oregon to object to a settlement between the Department of Environmental Quality (DEQ) and Bayer Cropscience, the company that made and profited from the sale of the toxic chemical Agent Orange.